 Here you can find all the information you need in order to apply to the Teaching Academy.
 We recommend reading the criteria thoroughly below.

-On Monday January 15th at 12 pm, a preliminary introduction meeting will be held via Teams for teachers of the public universities that are interested in learning more about the Teaching Academy and potentially applying to become members of the Academy.
+A preliminary introduction meeting will be held via Teams for teachers of the public universities that are interested in learning more about the Teaching Academy and potentially applying to become members of the Academy.

 Here you can access all recordings from our introduction meetings on our YouTube site.